nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 The 3 types of graphs are :
  * *Activity time graph* - Total time spent on each activity: `graph activities SCALE`
  * *Tags time graph* - Total time spent on each tag: `graph tags SCALE`
- * *Activity targets graph* - Progress of each activity in relation to its allocated time: `graph allocations`
+ * *Activity allocation graph* - Progress of each activity in relation to its allocated time: `graph allocations`

 Tip: Use `find`, `filter` and `list` commands to reduce clutter before graphing as the graphs are based on the last shown list of activities.